adiegan/docs/docs.md

 See <http://mesowest.utah.edu/html/help/main_index.html#usage> for further details.

 ##Service Disclaimer

-The MesoWest streaming services are considered experimental.
+The MesoWest API web services are considered experimental.
 We do not guarantee that this web service will be available 24/7.
 During heavy usage, data delivery may be subject to some additional latency, but we are minimizing delays whenever possible.
 We are testing notification of outages of the MesoWest API services to the registered API key owners depending on the nature of the issue.